 At Caplan & Tamburino Law Firm, P.A., our Minneapolis drug crime lawyers have built a reputation for fighting on behalf of clients charged with various state and federal crimes across the Twin Cities and state of Minnesota, including serious drug crimes involving sales, trafficking, and distribution.
-Due to the potential for life-altering penalties in these cases, we leverage decades of collective experience and the insight of attorneys designated as MSBA Board Certified Criminal Law Specialists (a distinction held by just 3% of lawyers statewide) to fight for the most positive results possible, including case dismissals and reduced charges and penalties.
+Due to the potential for life-altering penalties in these cases, we leverage decades of collective experience and the insight of an attorney designated as MSBA Board Certified Criminal Law Specialist (a distinction held by just 3% of lawyers statewide) to fight for the most positive results possible, including case dismissals and reduced charges and penalties.

 Discuss a drug crime case and your defense personally with an attorney from Caplan & Tamburino Law Firm, P.A.
 Call (612) 444-5020 for a FREE consultation.

 In 2016, Minnesota made sweeping legislative changes to reform the state’s criminal drug laws.
 While those reform efforts were designed to better address drug addiction and minor offenders, they still impose severe repercussions for individuals accused of more serious drug-related charges.
 When determining which charges to file, and potential sentences, prosecutors and courts use a classification system that separates drug crimes into five degrees – with fifth-degree charges being the least severe and first-degree charges being the most serious.